 Procurement Cost and Procurement Rate.
 DOD's decision in the FY2006-FY2011 FYDP to reduce planned DD(X) procurement to one per year during the period FY2007-FY2011 appears to have been driven in large part by the increase in the Navy's estimates for DD(X) procurement costs.
-If DD(X) procurement costs turn out to be closer to the CAIG or CBO estimates shown in Table 4 above, then this could make it difficult for the Navy to procure DD(X)s and CG(X)s at planned rates while still adequately funding other Navy needs, including other Navy shipbuilding programs (such as submarines), Navy aircraft and weapon procurement programs, Navy readiness programs, and Navy personnel pay and benefits.
+If DD(X) procurement costs turn out to be closer to the CAIG or CBO estimates shown in Table 5 above, then this could make it difficult for the Navy to procure DD(X)s and CG(X)s at planned rates while still adequately funding other Navy needs, including other Navy shipbuilding programs (such as submarines), Navy aircraft and weapon procurement programs, Navy readiness programs, and Navy personnel pay and benefits.

 DOD/Navy Views On Maximum Affordable DD(X) Cost.
 At the end of a July 19, 2005, hearing on the DD(X) program before the Projection Forces Subcommittee of the House Armed Services Committee, DOD and Navy witnesses were asked to provide the subcommittee with their own individual views on the procurement cost figures at which the lead DD(X) and a follow-on DD(X) (defined as the fifth ship) would become unaffordable.
 At the beginning of part two of the hearing, which was held on July 20, the chairman of the subcommittee, Representative Roscoe Bartlett, stated that the figures provided by the witnesses ranged from \$4 billion to \$4.5 billion for the lead ship and \$2.5 billion to \$2.9 billion for the fifth ship.
-As shown in Table 5, the CAIG and CBO estimates discussed earlier are at or above these figures.
+As shown in Table 6, the CAIG and CBO estimates discussed earlier are at or above these figures.

-Budget Office, [on] The Navy's DD(X) Destroyer Program, in U.S. Congress, House Committee on Armed Services, Subcommittee on Projection Forces, July 19, 2005, p.
+&lt;sup>62 Statement of J. Michael Gilmore, Assistant Director for National Security, Congressional Budget Office, [on] The Navy's DD(X) Destroyer Program, in U.S. Congress, House Committee on Armed Services, Subcommittee on Projection Forces, July 19, 2005, p.
 5.

-Table 5.
-DOD/Navy Views On Maximum Affordable DD(X) Cost

-(billions of dollars)
+Table 6.
+DOD/Navy Views On Maximum Affordable DD(X) Cost (billions of dollars)